BorG1985/BorG1985/README.md

 - 👋 Hi, I’m Ismet Mujezinovic<br>
 - I’m have knowledge in python,django,js,html,bootstrap,reactjs,php, wp, MySQL...web developing techs
-- Looking for mentoring to advance my skills
+- WORDPRESS and PHP are my primary techs

 <!---
 BorG1985/BorG1985 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.